 Holiday time is all about regression, we think alot about the past, what was and those loved ones no longer here that we celebrated the holidays with, this is why holiday time can be so difficult.

 Family will often stop you from grieving during this time because they don’t want you to be sad so they won’t bring up the loved one that died.
-So often times its easier to be with friends who will let you talk about the great times… Continue reading
+So often times its easier to be with friends who will let you talk about the great times you had with your deceased loved one.
+Talking is a part of grieving and just know that… Continue reading

 Here are some tips I want to share that will help in coping through the holiday season;